Blundell's School: Southern Railway Schools Class

 The School lent its name to the thirty-third steam locomotive (Engine 932) in the Southern Railway's Class V of which there were 40.
 This class was also known as the Schools Class because all 40 of the class were named after prominent English public schools.
 Blundell's, as it was called, was built in 1934.
 The locomotive bearing the school's name was withdrawn from service in January 1961.
 In 2009 Hornby produced a model of this particular Schools class locomotive.
 As the product photograph shows, while the name of this locomotive has been variously quoted as Blundells or Blundell's, the apostrophe does actually appear on the nameplate.

 Old Blundellians

 The first known society of former pupils, known as Old Blundellians (OBs), was established as early as 1725.

-William Hogarth engraved the letterhead for the invitation to a dinner for former pupils of the School in 1725 and the Ticket for Tiverton School Feast in 1740, (image of print courtesy of Antiqueprints.com).
+William Hogarth engraved the letterhead for the invitation to a dinner for former pupils of the School in 1725 and the ticket for Tiverton School Feast in 1740.